Is it time to get a second passport? Learn everything you need to know about how you can qualify to become a citizen of

 Fluency in Norwegian is a non-negotiable when applying for citizenship.
 Applicants must have completed 250-300 hours (depending on your circumstances) of approved tuition in the Norwegian language or be able to document sufficient skills in Norwegian or Sami languages.

 Since 2014, applicants for Norwegian citizenship must also pass an exam about Norwegian society, laws and history.
-This is known by some people as the citizenship test.
+There are two tests available: one is the social studies and the other is the citizenship test.

 The biggest exception for citizenship rules is for nationals of the other Nordic countries.
 The Norwegian Nationality Act of 1950 allows any Nordic citizen who has been legally living in Norway for at least two years and can understand Norwegian to become a citizen upon application.